dslotter/wsjtx_to_n3fjp/README.md

 WSJT_X_HOST = 127.0.0.1
 WSJT_X_PORT = 2333
 ```
 operator is your callsign. name and initials are the name and initials of the local station operator. county is the abbreviation for the county from which you are working.
-Class and section are for ARRL Field Day usage.
+Contest, Class and section are for ARRL Field Day or RTTY Roundup usage.
 In this example, Gwinnet County, Georgia is "GWIN".

 The values, N3FJP_HOST and N3FJP_PORT are default values for a locally-running copy of N3FJP.
 You may change these values for non-standard ports, or if N3FJP is running on a remote computer.